MULTIDISCIPLINARY VIRTUAL INSTALLATION

 Meeting of painting and music at THE common platform

-I studied these previously unrelated artists (Scriabin, Jawlensky and Pogorelich) and their work together hoping to arrive at the common platform where I think painting and music meet.
-Thus my installation purports to show the productive aspects in reproductive art and is built as a counterpoint of independent ideas interacting in a common thought structure.
+I studied these previously unrelated artists (Scriabin, Jawlensky and Pogorelich) and their work together, hoping to arrive at the common platform where I think painting and music meet.
+Thus, my installation purports to show the productive aspects of reproductive art and is built as a counterpoint to independent ideas interacting in a common thought structure.
 It is set up on Lake Lugano, which is not a mere coincidence when we know that all three artists began showing a growing interest in abstraction in Switzerland.
 Furthermore, my 3D multimedia projection sets up Scriabin’s serialism in music in space, and the pictorial serialism of Jawlensky is presented so as to show how it occupies time.
 Simultaneously, I achieve a sense of simulated motion through a system of lasers responding to Pogorelich’s changing body gravity.
-The lasers are my interpretation of Scriabin’s colour system, taking as base the quint circle and Isaac Newton’s optics.
+The lasers are my interpretation of Scriabin’s colour system, taking as their basis the quint circle and Isaac Newton’s optics.
 As this project will not in actuality be played out so that real people could in reality assume their assigned roles, as a multidisciplinary author I am responsible for the entire creative input.
 The visual content and computer projection are accompanied by my own performance of Scriabin’s composition for the piano Feuillet d’album, Op.
 58. Originally, however, the installation was designed for Pogorelich’s performance of Scriabin’s piano pieces.

 “After the screening at the Zagreb Arts Academy, I did not want my video-work to end up in an archive room.”